starknet-io/starknet.js/www/versioned_docs/version-5.19.5/API/classes/CairoCustomEnum.md

 **`Param`**

 object containing the variants and its content.
-Example :
+Example:
 {Success: 234, Warning: undefined, Error: undefined}.
 Only one variant with a value, object, array.